sdkcarlos/artyom.js/README.md

     artyom.say("You've said : " + wildcard);
 });

-// or add some commands in the normal way
+// or add some commandsDemostrations in the normal way artyom.addCommands([

-artyom.addCommands([
     {
         indexes: ['Hello','Hi','is someone there'],